-Because the publicly available data, is modelled rather than actual observed data, we also wanted to check how accurate the modelled data might be compared to the real world.
+Because the publicly available data is modelled rather than actual observed data, we also wanted to check how accurate the modelled data might be compared to the real world.
 So, the graph also provides observed data from the Meteorological Office Station at Yeovilton, which is in the same area as the Crewkerne site.
+It is also the only met office in the South West that has long term data records for sunshine hours.